 Membership and Terms

-Eight faculty members shall serve two-year staggered appointments with four persons appointed each year.
+The committee, ideally, will have 9 members, but no fewer than 7 and no more than 11 in any given year.
+The faculty members shall serve two-year overlapping terms with approximately one-half of the memberships lapsing each year.
 The faculty appointments shall be made by the Academic Senate Executive Committee.
-Each IU South Bend School and College should have a faculty representative.
+Each IU South Bend School should have a faculty representative.

 Charge